uw-psych/psych532-ToM-project/neuroimaging_analysis/README.md

 Lydia and McKenzie are working on functional connectivity related analyses in the directory `extension`.

-Jim is working on a direct replication of Richardson et al., 2018, *Nature Comms* in the directory `replication`.
+Jim is working on a direct replication of Richardson et al., 2018, *Nature Comms* in the file 'ToM_Pain_ROIs_20242404.R '.